 All of this extra work, just because of a few squirrels!
 I also have to mention that it’s not just squirrels attacking my plants.
 We have numerous chipmunks and a large rabbit that’s not afraid of me, roaming in and out of my yard.
 The chipmunks will dig, like the squirrels, and the rabbit will just eat all of my young plants – both perennials and annuals.
 Some days I feel like I’m fighting a losing battle.

 There are many different options to repel squirrels, rabbits, and other garden critters.
+(Some of the links below go to Amazon.
+Note I do make a small commission for purchases made through the following link, but this doesn’t affect you or your pricing.)
 The most popular are:

 Obviously the only thing that really worked for me against the digging chipmunks and squirrels was protection: using the chicken wire barriers and laying medium-sized rocks around the base of plants.
 Because I live in a heavily wooded area, it’s hard to completely get rid of the squirrels, even though I stopped feeding them.
 As for the rabbit, it continues to eat my petunias and lobelia.
 I have plenty of other greenery I’d be ok with the rabbit eating, but of course, it chooses the tender young plants that I just bought.